 The PGS increases the possibility of having a healthy baby, as it allows chromosomally normal embryos to be identified.

-The mean theoretical time to achieve a LB (weeks) decreases from 14.9 to 7.7 weeks with PGS (1)
+The main theoretical time to achieve a LB (weeks) decreases from 14.9 to 7.7 weeks with PGS (1)

-PGS helps to avoid repeating cycles of assisted reproduction and can help to reduce the number of multiple pregnancies performing by supporting single embryo transfer
+PGS helps to avoid repeating cycles of assisted reproduction and can help to reduce the number of multiple pregnancies performing single embryo transfer.

 We use the most advanced technology, NGS (Next-Generation Sequencing) to perform the PGS test: